Date

 Your contract should also include a projected timeline, a payment schedule, and details about the warranty for both materials and workmanship.
 Before you sign, read through it carefully and ask questions about anything that seems unclear.
 A clear, comprehensive contract is the hallmark of a professional who values transparency.
 You can get a head start by using a roofing cost calculator to get a ballpark idea of your project’s budget.

-How to Find the Best Roofers Near You
+How to Find the Best Local Roofers

 Finding the right roofer can feel like a huge task, but it doesn’t have to be.
 With a little bit of focused research, you can confidently find a trustworthy professional to handle your residential roofing project.
 Think of it as a four-step process: start with a broad online search, narrow it down with personal recommendations, and finish by verifying the most important details.
 This approach will help you sort through the options and connect with a qualified contractor who will protect your home for years to come.

-Search Online Directories and Review Sites
+Tap into Online Directories and Review Sites

 Your search can begin right from your couch.
 Online platforms are a great starting point for building a list of potential contractors.
 Websites like the Better Business Bureau (BBB) allow you to find local companies and check their ratings and any filed complaints.
 Don’t just look at the star rating; read through recent customer reviews to understand a company’s strengths and weaknesses.
 Pay attention to how businesses respond to feedback, as this can reveal a lot about their commitment to customer service.
 These initial impressions will help you create a shortlist of contractors who seem professional and reliable.

-Ask Neighbors and Friends for Recommendations
+Ask Friends and Neighbors for Referrals

 There’s nothing quite like a recommendation from someone you trust.
 Ask friends, family, and neighbors who they’ve hired for roofing work.
 A personal referral gives you insight you can’t find online, like how the crew behaved on-site, if they cleaned up properly, and whether the project stayed on schedule and budget.
 People are usually happy to share their experiences, both good and bad.
 A glowing review from a neighbor whose roof has successfully weathered a few Puget Sound winters is one of the strongest endorsements you can get.

-Look for Referrals in Community Groups
+Find Referrals in Local Community Groups

 Expand your search for recommendations by tapping into local online communities.
 Neighborhood Facebook groups or Nextdoor forums can be goldmines for honest feedback.
 Post a request for roofing contractor suggestions and see which names come up repeatedly.
 These platforms are great for asking specific questions and getting multiple perspectives from homeowners in your immediate area.
 Look for contractors who receive praise for clear communication and high-quality siding services or other exterior work, as this often indicates a well-rounded and reputable company.

-Verify Every Contractor’s Credentials
+Always Verify a Contractor’s Credentials

 This final step is the most important one.
 Before you sign any contract, you must verify that the roofer is properly licensed and insured.
 Ask for a copy of their state contractor’s license and proof of both general liability insurance and workers’ compensation.
 Liability insurance protects your property from damage, while workers’ compensation covers their crew in case of injury.
 Never just take their word for it.
 You can and should verify a contractor’s license with the state.
 A legitimate professional will have no problem providing these documents, and this simple check protects you from major financial and legal risks.